Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Emotional disturbances can trigger negative behaviors.
 Many people return to abusing alcohol because of how they feel.
 They respond to their emotional triggers in a self-destructive manner.

-Step 10 allows you to walk away from any situation knowing you’ve done your best to make things right.
+Step 10 is about helping you better manage these triggers.
+It lets you walk away from any situation knowing you’ve done your best to make things right.
 You’re taking responsibility for your behavior.

 In this article